teohav10/First-repo/README.md

-This is my first repo
+This is my first repo.
-I learned using Git and Github from codedex.io
+I learned using Git and Github from https://www.codedex.io/